aagbotemi/prime-number-generator/README.md

 # PRIME NUMBER GENERATOR

-This repository contains a prime number generated between 2 and n limit using the Sieve of Eratosthenes algorithm implemented in Rust
+This repository contains a prime number generated between starting number and _n_ limit using the Sieve of Eratosthenes algorithm implemented in Rust

 ## Clone this repository:
 ```